Sildenafil Treatment Plan

 As with all erectile dysfunction drugs, follow up is necessary to be certain the medications continue to work and that there has been no change in the patient’s heart status or capacity to engage in sex.
-If that ever occurs, please contact ALL your healthcare providers including your Roman physician.
+If that ever occurs, please contact ALL your healthcare providers including your Roman physician or nurse practitioner.

 Remember, your medication will do nothing unless you have erotic stimulation to kick off the process.
 In the box below, the biology of achieving and maintaining an erection is summarized.
 After reading it, you will understand how your medication works.

 One of the best ways to use your medication the first time is alone.
 It can be very helpful to familiarize yourself with the medication privately.
 This will allow you to know its effects, its possible side effects, and to be able to eliminate any concern about “performance” with a partner.
 Also, focusing on yourself before you would be focusing on the dynamics of coupled sexual activity is a great way to gain confidence.
 It has been shown that the best results with a phosphodiesterase are seen after the patient has tried to use the medication eight times.
 (Urology 2002;60:28-38) Most people use the medication twice a week for 4 to 8 weeks to find the best dose and to understand their reaction to the medication, including timing its best effect.